MakotoE/aws-academy-notes/notes.md

 - Points of presence
   - CDN edge locations for low latency content delivery

-After completing this module, you should be able to:
-Recognize the shared responsibility model
-Identify the responsibility of the customer and AWS Recognize IAM users, groups, and roles
-Describe different types of security credentials in IAM Identify the steps to securing a new AWS account Explore IAM users and groups
-Recognize how to secure AWS data
-Recognize AWS compliance programs

 # Shared responsibility model
 - AWS is responsible for protecting the hardware, software, and facilities that run AWS services
 - The customer is responsible for application security, for example: